PriyanshCloudKeeper/testing/docs/recommendations.md

 ---

+Add: Note: Recommendations are based on CUR data only, does not count metricies

 ### Cost Optimization Best Practices

 - Provides **best practices** for cost optimization tailored to each customer's unique usage patterns.